gitsindonesia/ui-component/docs/components/command.md

 </LivePreview>

+In this example, the `VCommand` component is rendered in the template.
+The `v-model:selected` directive is used to bind the selected command item to the `selected` variable.
+The selected item can be accessed and displayed in the template using the `{{ selected }}` syntax.

 ### With Button Trigger

-To use the `VCommand` component, you can use it in your template as follows:
+To use the `VCommand` component with a button trigger, you can include the component in your template as shown in the example below:

 <LivePreview src="components-command--with-button-trigger">